 DYS Policies 9.05 and 9.18 require staff to screen each youth for risk of victimization upon arrival at the facility and DYS Policy 6.7 requires staff to reassess youth every six months thereafter.
 They also establish limited staff access to this information on a "need to know basis".
-The facility utilizes the Assessment, Checklist and Protocol for Behavior and Risk for Victimization assessment and screening instrument, which meets all PREA requirements in this regard.
+The facility utilizes the Assessment, Checklist and Protocol for Behavior and Risk for Victimization and Abusiveness (PVIR) assessment and screening instrument, which meets all PREA requirements in this regard.
 The Comprehensive Treatment Team starts the assessment for risk of sexual victimization or risk of sexually abusing others.
 The team consists of the youth, parent/guardian, Service Coordinator (SC), and youth treatment staff.
 There is also a screening completed by the youth's Service Coordinator and the Residential Facility Manager before the youth enters the facility.
 This screening form is called the PREA Vulnerability Information Review Form, (PVIR).
 The facility documents that they review each Assessment/Screening to make a decision on room assignments, educational placement, programming, and work assignments, in order to focus on the safety and security of the youth.
 The screenings consist of both youth interview questions and staff review of collateral information.
-This PVIR screening is conducted for all youth who enter the facility within 72 hours, and most commonly, within 24 hours.
-All of the youth files checked were completed within 24 hours.
+This PVIR screening is conducted for all youth who enter the facility within 72 hours, and most commonly, on the day of intake.
+All of the youth files checked were completed on the day of intake.
 Youth are assessed every six months, except in the case of a youth making an allegation of sexual abuse or harassment, the entire screening is then re-conducted.